[3.7] Sovyn's Lazy Pally - Tanky Templar with Max Block

 Four linked socket item (example, boots):

-Reckoning (red) - Curse on Hit (blue) - Enfeeble or Vulnerability or Elemental Weakness or Warlord's Mark or Poacher's Mark (your choice) - Vengeance (red, optional) or Blind (green, optional)
+Reckoning (red) - Curse on Hit (blue) - Enfeeble or Vulnerability or Elemental Weakness or Warlord's Mark or Poacher's Mark or Assassin's Mark (your choice) - Vengeance (red, optional) or Blind (green, optional)

 The hardest hitting single target counter-attack, Riposte is then placed in any available green socket.